Employees Retirement System of Texas Sells 51,000 Shares of Avanos Medical, Inc. (NYSE:AVNS)

-Employees Retirement System of Texas cut its holdings in shares of Avanos Medical, Inc. (NYSE:AVNS) by 30.7% during the third quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 115,000 shares of the company’s stock after selling 51,000 shares during the period.
-Employees Retirement System of Texas owned 0.24% of Avanos Medical worth $3,820,000 as of its most recent SEC filing.
+Employees Retirement System of Texas trimmed its position in shares of Avanos Medical, Inc. (NYSE:AVNS) by 30.7% during the 3rd quarter, HoldingsChannel.com reports.
+The fund owned 115,000 shares of the company’s stock after selling 51,000 shares during the period.
+Employees Retirement System of Texas’ holdings in Avanos Medical were worth $3,820,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently made changes to their positions in the business.
-Private Advisor Group LLC purchased a new position in Avanos Medical in the second quarter valued at $37,000.
-Cullen Frost Bankers Inc. purchased a new position in Avanos Medical in the second quarter valued at $123,000.
-US Bancorp DE increased its holdings in Avanos Medical by 6.7% in the third quarter.
-US Bancorp DE now owns 5,365 shares of the company’s stock valued at $178,000 after buying an additional 339 shares in the last quarter.
-Nisa Investment Advisors LLC increased its holdings in Avanos Medical by 36.0% in the third quarter.
-Nisa Investment Advisors LLC now owns 5,480 shares of the company’s stock valued at $182,000 after buying an additional 1,450 shares in the last quarter.
-Finally, Captrust Financial Advisors purchased a new position in Avanos Medical in the second quarter valued at $181,000.
-Institutional investors own 78.22% of the company’s stock.
+Other institutional investors have also recently bought and sold shares of the company.
+Paradice Investment Management LLC boosted its holdings in Avanos Medical by 2.7% in the 2nd quarter.
+Paradice Investment Management LLC now owns 2,649,127 shares of the company’s stock worth $77,858,000 after buying an additional 70,665 shares during the period.
+Victory Capital Management Inc. boosted its holdings in shares of Avanos Medical by 5.4% during the 3rd quarter.
+Victory Capital Management Inc. now owns 2,057,057 shares of the company’s stock valued at $68,335,000 after purchasing an additional 104,925 shares during the last quarter.
+Macquarie Group Ltd. raised its position in shares of Avanos Medical by 7.2% during the 2nd quarter.
+Macquarie Group Ltd. now owns 1,667,425 shares of the company’s stock valued at $49,005,000 after buying an additional 112,588 shares in the last quarter.
+Goldman Sachs Group Inc. raised its position in Avanos Medical by 12.7% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 1,588,661 shares of the company’s stock worth $46,691,000 after purchasing an additional 179,633 shares during the period.
+Finally, Bank of New York Mellon Corp increased its position in shares of Avanos Medical by 1.2% during the second quarter.
+Bank of New York Mellon Corp now owns 564,844 shares of the company’s stock worth $16,600,000 after acquiring an additional 6,870 shares during the period.
+78.22% of the stock is currently owned by institutional investors and hedge funds.

-A number of research analysts have weighed in on the stock.
-KeyCorp lifted their price objective on shares of Avanos Medical from $43.00 to $47.00 and gave the company an “overweight” rating in a report on Wednesday, November 4th.
-TheStreet upgraded shares of Avanos Medical from a “d+” rating to a “c-” rating in a research report on Thursday, October 8th.
-Morgan Stanley lifted their target price on shares of Avanos Medical from $31.00 to $36.00 and gave the company an “underweight” rating in a research report on Wednesday, November 4th.
-Finally, ValuEngine upgraded shares of Avanos Medical from a “hold” rating to a “buy” rating in a research report on Monday, November 2nd.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company.
-The company currently has a consensus rating of “Hold” and an average price target of $35.00.
+A number of equities analysts have recently commented on the stock.
+TheStreet raised shares of Avanos Medical from a “d+” rating to a “c-” rating in a research report on Thursday, October 8th.
+ValuEngine upgraded shares of Avanos Medical from a “hold” rating to a “buy” rating in a research note on Monday, November 2nd.
+KeyCorp raised their target price on shares of Avanos Medical from $43.00 to $47.00 and gave the company an “overweight” rating in a research note on Wednesday, November 4th.
+Finally, Morgan Stanley raised their target price on shares of Avanos Medical from $31.00 to $36.00 and gave the company an “underweight” rating in a research note on Wednesday, November 4th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
+Avanos Medical has an average rating of “Hold” and a consensus price target of $35.00.

-Avanos Medical (NYSE:AVNS) last posted its earnings results on Tuesday, November 3rd.
-The company reported $0.21 earnings per share for the quarter, beating the consensus estimate of $0.10 by $0.11.
-The company had revenue of $186.00 million for the quarter, compared to analyst estimates of $165.87 million.
+Avanos Medical (NYSE:AVNS) last posted its quarterly earnings results on Tuesday, November 3rd.
+The company reported $0.21 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.10 by $0.11.
+The business had revenue of $186.00 million during the quarter, compared to analysts’ expectations of $165.87 million.
 Avanos Medical had a net margin of 1.93% and a return on equity of 3.20%.
-Avanos Medical’s revenue was up 8.5% on a year-over-year basis.
-During the same period in the previous year, the business posted $0.30 EPS.
-As a group, equities analysts anticipate that Avanos Medical, Inc. will post 0.68 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 8.5% on a year-over-year basis.
+During the same quarter last year, the company posted $0.30 earnings per share.
+As a group, sell-side analysts forecast that Avanos Medical, Inc. will post 0.68 earnings per share for the current year.

 About Avanos Medical